-- 1. Using the standard Uptime Infrastructure Monitor installer, install a new instance of Uptime Infrastructure Monitor on another server.
+- 1. Using the standard up.time installer, install a new instance of up.time on another server.

 During the install process, when prompted to provide DataStore configuration information, ensure the UI instance has the same database settings as the core Monitoring Station (see Database Settings for more information). - 2.
-After installation, enable the newly installed Uptime Infrastructure Monitor as a UI instance by editing the following uptime.conf parameters: - uiOnlyInstance=true - uiOnlyInstance.monitoringStationHost=<hostname> hostname is the hostname or IP address of the core, data-collecting Monitoring Station, with which this UI instance can communicate - uiOnlyInstance.monitoringStationCommandPort=9996 the port through which the UI instance can communicate with the core Monitoring Station
+After installation, enable the newly installed up time as a UI instance by editing the following uptime.conf parameters: - uiOnlyInstance=true - uiOnlyInstance.monitoringStationHost=<hostname> hostname is the hostname or IP address of the core, data-collecting Monitoring Station, with which this UI instance will communicate - uiOnlyInstance.monitoringStationCommandPort=9996 the port through which the UI instance can communicate with the core Monitoring Station

-Unless your core Monitoring Station is customized, it is configured to use port 9996 to communicate with a UI instance.
+Unless your core Monitoring Station has been customized, it is configured to use port 9996 to communicate with a UI instance.
 If you wish to use a different port, you must ensure matching uptime.conf values exist on both the UI instance and core Monitoring Station.
-Contact IDERA Customer Support for more information.
+Contact up.time Technical Support for more information.

 - 3. Ensure the proxy used by the Controller on the UI instance directs to the core Monitoring Station.
 By default, this proxy is configured with the assumption that the Controller and Monitoring Station are running on the same host.
-See Configuring the Uptime Infrastructure Monitor Controller for more information. - 4.
+See Configuring the up.time Controller for more information. - 4.
 Shut down the Data Collector service on the UI instance. - 5.
-Ensure you are logged in with a domain account, and that this account has access to the <installDirectory>/gadgets directory on the Monitoring Station.
+Ensure you are logged in with a domain account, and that this account has access to the <installDirectory>/gadgets directory on the Monitoring Station. - 6.
+To accommodate sharing user-created gadgets, on the core Monitoring Station system, make the <installDirectory>/gadgets director y accessible by the UI instance system.

-- 6. To accommodate sharing user-created gadgets, on the core Monitoring Station system, make the <installDirectory>/gadgets director y accessible by the UI instance system. - How you make the /gadgets directory accessible depends on the Monitoring Station platform: - On Linux, you can use NFS to share the directory on the core Monitoring Station, then mount it on the UI instance - On Windows, you can use the mklink command to create a symbolic link on the UI instance that points to the /gadgets directory on the core Monitoring Station, such as in the following example: - mklink /D "C:\Program Files\uptime software\uptime\gadgets" "\\host\gadgets" - You most likely need to modify sharing and security permissions for the directory. - 7.
-Restart the Data Collector service on the UI instance.
+How you make the /gadgets directory accessible depends on the Monitoring Station platform:

+- On Linux, you can use NFS to share the directory on the core Monitoring Station, then mount it on the UI instance - On Windows, you can use the mklink command to create a symbolic link on the UI instance that points to the /gadgets directory on the core Monitoring Station, such as in the following example: mklink /D "C:\Program Files\uptime software\uptime\gadgets" "\\host\gadgets"

+You will most likely need to modify sharing and security permissions for the directory.